 The lands did not seem to have a fixed schedule so arrival and departure times were always tenuous (not dissimilar to Sydney buses).
 The point of tension in the story was always built around this - would our fearless explorers be able to get down into the safety of the tree before the magical land set off or be trapped in a strange place for a long, long time.

 I recall my enjoyment at reading this book as a young child so clearly but I don't think I have appreciated how much of an impression this story has had on me and my adult life.

 I remember being in awe at the adventurous, fearlessness and independent spirit that these kids had - and if you ask my mother I ended up inheriting a little too much of that.

 Like my little protagonists, I have used every holiday I have had to explore distant lands, always making time to visit their precious few ancient forests that are left now.
 I share their deep love and reverence for the woods and think back to this story every time I am in one.

 When walking through old growth forests in particular I wonder if the trees do in fact whisper.
 I wonder what they say.
 I wonder if they are telling me where to go to find my very own magic faraway tree.

-When I picked up the pen in the midst of COVID last year to write my first children's book, Willow the Wonderer, I took a leaf out of Ms Blyton's book, and built the narrative around the most spectacularly adventurous day that any kid could ever have!
+When I picked up the pen in the midst of COVID last year to write my first children's picture book, Willow the Wonderer, I took a leaf out of Ms Blyton's book, and built the narrative around the most spectacularly adventurous day that any kid could ever have!
 Gives me goose bumps to imagine the kind of life it may entice my young readers to live :)